redhat-appstudio/infra-deployments/README.md

 Before Argo CD attempts a synchronize operation (syncing your Git repository with the K8s cluster), it performs a dry-run to ensure that all the K8s resources in your Git repository are valid.
 If your repository contains custom resources which are not yet defined (for example, Tekton `Pipeline` CRs), it will refuse to begin the synchronize operation.

-This most often occurs when the Git repository contains both the OLM `Subscription` (which will install the desired operator, e.g. Tekton), and also the operands (the `Pipeline` CRs).
+This most often occurs when a Git repository contains both the OLM `Subscription` (which will install the desired operator, e.g. Tekton), and also the operands of that operator (the `Pipeline` CRs).

-The easiest way to solve this is to add this annotation to your custom resources operands:  `argocd.argoproj.io/sync-options: SkipDryRunOnMissingResource=true` (see Argo CD docs [for more on this sync option](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-options/#skip-dry-run-for-new-custom-resources-types))
+The easiest way to solve this is to add this annotation to your custom resources operands:  `argocd.argoproj.io/sync-options: SkipDryRunOnMissingResource=true`.

 For example, we would add this annotation to _all of our_ Pipeline CRs:
 ```yaml